hugcis/rust_ca/README.md

 ![Example CA GIF](assets/test.gif)

 ### Generate random CA GIFs

+This generates 200 distinct CA ran for 2400 steps (only showing one in 10) with 4 states.

 **Warning:** This command create 200 GIFs for a total size of ~500MB.
 ``` sh